TomKellyGenetics/DoubletDetection/README.md

 `raw_counts` is a scRNA-seq count matrix or data.frame (genes x cells).
 Note that the dimensions of input matrix differs from the Python version.

- `labels` is a binary numerical vector with the value 1 representing a detected doublet.
+ `labels` is a binary numerical vector with the value `1` representing a detected doublet, `0` a singlet, and `NA` an ambiguous cell.

+The classifier works best when there are several cell types present in the data.
+Furthermore, it should be applied individually to each run in an aggregated count matrix.

 # Usage